marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Which was a 20% increase over Micrio 2.9.

-Not dramatic, but I *still* felt unsatisfied, since the smaller filesize advantage was gone due to *Internet Explorer*.
+Not dramatic, but I *still* felt unsatisfied, since the smaller file size advantage was gone due to *Internet Explorer*.

 I would not let it defeat me!